 Vice Chair / Sony / sony.net

 Victor Matsuda is currently Vice President, Visual Entertainment Project Office, Sony Corporation of America (SCA).
-In this role he is Sony’s board representative in the UHD Alliance (UHD-A) where he also serves as Board of Directors Vice Chair and the Promotions Working Group Chair.
-In addition to his role with UHD-A, Mr. Matsuda is also Sony’s board representative in the Blu-ray Disc Association (BDA), and also serves as the Chief Financial Officer and Chair of the Promotions Committee for the BDA.
+In this role he is Sony’s board representative in the UHD Alliance (UHD-A) where he also serves as Vice Chair of the Board of Directors.
+In addition to his role with UHD-A, Mr. Matsuda is Sony’s board representative in the Blu-ray Disc Association (BDA), and also serves as the BDA President and Chair of the Promotions Committee.

 Mr. Matsuda began his career at Sony’s headquarters in Tokyo in 1981, and worked there until 1988, primarily as a product planner for the Personal Audio Group.
 Subsequent to that, he held various positions in Sony Canada and Sony Europe in the Personal Audio and Telephone business groups, and successfully oversaw the introduction of new formats and key products.
 Mr. Matsuda transferred to San Diego in 1999 where he was first involved in business development for Sony Electronics Set-Top Box Group, and later served as Vice President of Sony Entertainment Robot of America.